If you have a complaint

 If your complaint is about car finance

 On 11 January 2024, the financial services regulator, the Financial Conduct Authority (FCA), announced it would be completing a review of the car finance market to ensure that any consumers that may have suffered a loss due to poor practices are compensated.
-On 19 December 2024, they provided an update on their review to include other motor commission arrangements.
+On 3 December 2025, the FCA provided a further update.
+The update confirms that the pause on firms’ timescales for responding to these complaints has been extended until after 31 May 2026.